JamesFromOrgus/BytesizeFrontEnd/README.md

-# ByteSize
+# bytesize.

 > A mobile-first educational platform built with React Native and Expo

-ByteSize is an interactive learning application that delivers bite-sized courses in a modern, engaging interface.
+bytesize. is an interactive learning application that delivers bite-sized courses in a modern, engaging interface.
 Designed with a Neo-brutalist aesthetic, ByteSize makes education accessible, fun, and visually striking.

 ---